 Ag / Ag⁺

 Hg / Hg²⁺

 Au / Au³⁺

 Take a look at the EMF calculation example below.

-Let's consider a Daniell cell - simple electrochemical cell invented in 1836 by John Frederic Daniell (British chemist and meteorologist).
-In this cell, copper is immersed in a solution of copper(II) sulfate and zinc is immersed in a solution of zinc sulfate.
+Let's consider a Daniell cell – a simple electrochemical cell invented in 1836 by John Frederic Daniell (British chemist and meteorologist).
+In this cell, copper is immersed in a solution of copper(II) sulfate, and zinc is immersed in a solution of zinc sulfate.

 Cell's schema: (−) Zn | Zn2+ || Cu2+ | Cu (+)

-- Check the metal's potential: electrode potential of zinc of is -0.76 V, and of the copper is +0.34 V ⇒ because of lower potential zinc is the anode, and copper is the cathode.
-Type these values into our calculator.
+Check the metal's potential: the electrode potential of zinc is -0.76 V, and copper is +0.34 V ⇒ because of the lower potential, zinc is the anode, and copper is the cathode.
+Type these values into our cell EMF calculator.

 EMFcell = +0.34 V - (-0.76 V) = 1.10 V

 Here it is!
 The electromotive force of the Daniel cell is equal to 1.10 volts.